antsankov/s15_tsankov_data_lecture_notes/README.md

 ## Why NoSQL
 * THere is no schema.
 * You can store anything you want in one of these databses.
+*

+# Couch DB

+## Document Databse
+* Document NoSQL Database
+* built in Erland to support massic concurrency.
+* CouchDB's desgin embraces the web (RESTful API, high avaliability).

+## Document Model:
+* Self contained data
+* Each document contains everything that might be needed by an application that makes use of it.
+No foreign keys.
+Kind of like MongoDB
+* No schema is enforced.
+* Attributes can contian embedded documents.

+## CAP Theorem
+Issues you have to confront when you have distributed servers:
+* Consistency: All clients see the same data.
+* Availability: All clients are able to read or write the data store when they want
+* Partition tolearance: A database can be split across multiple servers.
+YOU CAN ONLY PICK 2.

+## CAP Strategies:
+1. Consistency and Avaliblity: Relational DB only chooses Consistenct and availability.
+Low partitioon toleance.
+* Avaliablilty and Partition Tolearnce: Provides the ability to scale horizontally and always be available for requests but can only guarantee eventual consitency.
+CouchDB does this.
+* Consistency and Partition Tolearnce: Able to provide consistency at the price of not being available for reqeuests.